RAIN GARDEN GOLDFISH

 We do not have a storefront and insurance/liability issues preclude selecting fish at the farm.
 So, if you live on Oahu you will still have to select fish off the web site.
 Interisland shipping within Hawaii requires state agricultural inspection and a trip over the mountain for us which may delay shipping.

-Send us an e-mail with the item number(s) for the fish you would like and we will confirm the total cost with shipping.
-We usually send a PayPal invoice which will securely process your credit card.
-You can also telephone with credit card information if that works better for you.
+Send us an e-mail with the item number(s) for the fish you would like and we will confirm the total cost with shipping by way of a PayPal invoice which will securely process your credit card.
 Payment must be received prior to shipping.

 I guess we should have a shopping cart system - or at least an order form.
 But, we don't.
 Just send us an e-mail listing the item number(s) for the fish you are interested in.
 We check e-mail throughout day and will reply promptly.
 Of course, we will need your shipping address too as well as a daytime phone number in case Federal Express has a hard time finding you.